2. Attachment and Trust Instead Of Goodies

 • Demonstrate good behaviour / basic obedience.

-Of course, there is an interaction between relationship, attachment, socialisation and education.
-Correct socialisation and education work strengthens the relationship and the bond, because dog and owner build mutual trust in eachother.
+Of course, there is an interaction between relationship, attachment/bond, socialisation and education.
+Correct socialisation and education work strengthen the relationship and the attachment/bond, because dog and owner build mutual trust in each other.
 The strengthened relationship and attachment in turn enable better socialisation and education.
 Treats have no place in this work.

 Nowadays I unfortunately see more and more dog owners neglecting their leadership responsibility in this regard.
 The sole responsibility for socialisation and education is with the dog owner.
 The relationship building cannot be delegated.